SAP-archive/BUILD/Contribution.md

 ###<a name="Report Issues"></a>Report Issues
 You can contribute by simply reporting issues you encountered when using Project Norman.
 Before you report a bug, please check in the Issues Tracker first whether it has already been reported by another user.

+For more comprehensive guidelines on reporting issues, please refer to <a href="#How Do I Report Issues?">    How Do I Report Issues?</a> section.

 ###<a name="Fix Issues"></a>Fix Issues